Copenhagen On a Budget

 Copenhagen, like much of the region, has four separate seasons.
 Most people prefer to visit between May and late August when the weather is warm.
 Temperatures average around 20 degrees Celsius and the daylight hours are long.
 If you get too warm, there are several free pools in the harbour waters near the center of town.
 There are also a lot of festivals during the months of June and July, so this is a great time to be in town.

 Spring is more unpredictable, but can be a wonderful time to explore the city as the crowds are less and the weather is often quite nice.
+Check out the Cherry Blossoms in Copenhagen in Spring if you're visiting at this time of year, too.
 Once the weather warms up, people flock outside and fill the cafes and streets.
 It's a great time to seem the city at its best.

 During the fall months, the weather turns cold again and many Danes stay in, socializing with friends and family in the comfort of their own home.
 The days are short and the temperature drops.
 By winter, it is very cold, but there are Christmas decorations that light up the city.
 Christmas markets are spread throughout the city and there is a lot to see and do.